SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 ## Internals of oscillator tuning

 It is possible to take a reasonable guess if there is no tuning data saved on the part; this is what we do when tuned options are requested but the chip hasn't been tuned (what, you want me to read the chip before uploading to make sure it has been tuned?
-This would actually be a ) we will stay at the startup frequency (3.33 or 2.66 MHz) making it obvious to the user that the clock isn't set right instead of trying to set as close as we can (eg, 0x7F or 0x3F for above examples) - one of my guiding principles is that if I know I can't give the user the behavior they ask for and that nothing that is possible is good enough in current conditions, I should try to make the failure obvious and hard to miss.
+For a feature that is not meant for serious use?
+If this was a normal feature, ) we will stay at the startup frequency (3.33 or 2.66 MHz) making it obvious to the user that the clock isn't set right instead of trying to set as close as we can (eg, 0x7F or 0x3F for above examples) - one of my guiding principles is that if I know I can't give the user the behavior they ask for and that nothing that is possible is good enough in current conditions, I should try to make the failure obvious and hard to miss.

 See the oscillator debug sketch for more information on troubleshooting oscillator problems - it examines the state of the part and prints out what the name of the error is.
 The two high bits in GPIOR0 are used to pass notice of errors in tuning to the user code (the lower 6 bits are used to communicate reset cause when optiboot is in use) since there is no other guaranteed way to communicate error messages; you may well not even have a serial port set up.
 But if you see it running at a fraction of the expected speed, you're going to suspect the problem is related to that new tuned clock speed option you chose, right?
 You might even come looking at the documentation and see this explanation - that's the hope, at least.

-The tuning sketch is actually fairly simple, but ugly - #ifdefs at the top choose which speeds to target as the number of microseconds they should count within eight 1ms pulses.
+The tuning sketch is actually fairly simple, but ugly due to an abundance of conditional compilation.
 Special tuning requirements can be met by using different numbers there (though one would still need to then compile with the correct F_CPU - meaning creating your own board file on Arduino; I gather this is easier to do with Platform.io and similar).
 Setup tests for a clean reset (either UPDI, or software reset, so if it doesn't have that, it can issue a software reset to ensure that it wasn't left in a bad state after being overclocked too far, If it was a UPDI upload, we store TuningDone as 255, indicating first-upload-tuning.
 It then waits for a FORCE pin pulled up internally - which must be held low for half a second out of the next 3.
 After that if it either hasn't been tuned, the FORCE pin was grounded, or it was just uploaded, it proceeds to loop, where the clock prescale is set to 4, and we start incrementing the OSCCAL, then measure 8 pulses of around 1ms each.
 The timing is actually done using plain old pulseIn 8 times.
 Which is in fact accurate, being a tight loop of assembly.
 We use 1ms pulses not longer ones????? to ensure millis counts aren't lost.
 Alternately the 1 kHz standard output of a scope could even be used, this is twice as fast, so 16 samples are taken if it is chosen by defining ONEKHZMODE. if it decides tuning isn't needed, and after successful tuning, it will jump to a loop that acts like BLINK.

 See also comments in the sketches.

-### Selftuning
+### Self-Tuning
 SelfTuning without a crystal makes the following assumptions:
-* the factory calibration picked the closest room temperature option.
+* The factory calibration picked the closest room temperature option (empirically, this is the case)
-* If a 0/1-series, that the oscillator error value in the sigrow is accurate.
+* If a 0/1-series, that the oscillator error value in the sigrow is accurate (belived accurate).
+  * Thus, from the two above, we assume that the CPU is running at `F_OSC(nom)` or `F_OSC(nom)*(cal correction)`, and we base everything else on that assumption.
+* The 32kHz oscillator is reasonably stable over brief timescales, though it may only vaguely approximate 32 kHz.
-* The 32kHz oscillator is stable, but very poorly calibrated (it is extremely crude) Assuming assumptions are correct, passable tuning can be achieved in this way.it can time the ratio of the system clock to the internal 32k oscillator.
+Assuming assumptions are correct, passable tuning can be achieved in this way.it can time the ratio of the system clock to the internal 32k oscillator.
 Since internal 16/20 MHz clock is known quite accurately thanks to the error terms or the 2 series just plain , we can determine the frequency of the "32khz" oscillator, and then loop over all OSCCAL values starting from 0 using the 32khz osc , calculating the main oscillator speed from the "32k" one, with a list of the 6 target values , and compare it's calculated speed to them, and if it's farther than the previous one was, it writes whichever value was closer to the target to the USERROW and then go on to the next target.
 We drop back to a div/4 prescaler while adjusting the clock speed, and follow the oscillator adjustments with a nop which is supposedly able to prevent bad behavior immediately after an adjustment to osccal, we then disable the prescaling and start timing the RTC event generator channel accumulating 8 samples./*

 ### Tidying and unstable speeds
 Any OSCCAL value which is found to produce anomalous results for logical and arithmetic functions is considered to be unstable.
 This very often results in a crash, which is why the watchdog is used.
 If we survive long enough to set the prescaler back to 4, we record, The calbyte is marked 0x80.
 Upon startup, when all the tuning sketches see if they've already been run.
 They always attempt to run after a UPDI reset (ie, when you uploaded the sketch over UPDI, that ended with a UPDI reset) but otherwise they will run only after a reset if either the configurable FORCE_PIN is held low (to force recalibration, or if 0xFF is the value stored in the userrow address corresponding to the nominal oscillator speed ("Home".
 While checking this it will look for an unexpected 0xFF or 0x00 near the higher targets, which would imply that the microcontroller crashed before reaching the target speed; it will mark that speed and all higher one 0xC0.
 So when a tuned speed that the oscillator can on some parts of that model achieve is selected, `init_clock` checks the calbytes we stored in the userrow.
 If "home" ix 0xFF, we will guess (in terms of an offset from factory cal), and unless it gets a above 258 (which is treated as 255) or below -3 (negative numbers treated as 0).
 If it is out side that range, it's guess is that the speed cannot be achieves with that part and it leaves the speed at default.

 The ClockDebug example can get more information on what's going on.

-If there IS a value in "home", we check the calbyte for the target speed, If that & 0x80, we abort, because it has been shown to be unstable. (bit six is recorded to help humans to debug problems, and is shown by things like ClockDebug example - that is a very strong sign that you ain't never gonna get that thing running at that speed - it crashed before it even made it to the target!/
+If there IS a value in "home", we check the calbyte for the target speed, If that & 0x80, we abort, because it has been shown to be unstable. (bit six is recorded to help humans to debug problems, and is shown by things like ClockDebug example - that is a very strong sign that you ain't never gonna get that thing running at that speed - it crashed before it even made it to the target when trying to tune to that speed.

-As of 2.5.13 we have finished this, and

 ## Historical